Trial-In-Error/raidlike/README.md

 if a ring of outer walls are not added, the player CAN take a long walk into nowhere

-    if a wall exists on the opposite side of the level, they cannot
+if a wall exists on the opposite side of the level, they cannot take a walk into nowhere

 but seriously, just make a ring of walls around all levels, please

 if you specify an attribute that doesn't exist (or typo!), it will crash with a TypeError at runtime, specifying the offending attribute